 Limitations on Deductibility of Non-Performance Based Compensation.
-Section 162(m) of the U.S. Internal Revenue Code limits the tax deduction that we or our subsidiaries can take with respect to the compensation of designated executive officers, unless the compensation is "performance-based."
+Section 162(m) of the U.S. Internal Revenue Code limits the tax deduction that we or our subsidiaries can take with respect to the compensation of designated executive officers, unless the compensation is ''performance-based.''
 The committee expects that all income recognized by executive officers upon the exercise of stock options granted under the Long-Term Incentive Plan will qualify as performance-based compensation.
 The committee also believes that all restricted stock which it has awarded to date also qualifies as performance-based.

-The committee sought and received shareholder approval for the amendment and restatement of the Long-Term Incentive Plan at the 1998 annual meeting.
-Under this Incentive Plan as amended and restated, the committee has the discretion to award performance-based cash compensation that qualifies under Section 162(m) of the U.S. Internal Revenue Code based on the achievement of objective performance-based cash award under the Long-Term Incentive Plan.
+Under the Long-Term Incentive Plan, the committee has the discretion to award performance-based cash compensation that qualifies under Section 162(m) of the U.S. Internal Revenue Code based on the achievement of objective performance goals.
+For 2001, Mr. Talbert was the only executive eligible for a performance-based cash award under the Long-Term Incentive Plan.
 The committee may determine to award compensation that does not qualify under Section 162(m) as performance-based compensation.